Zion To Bryce Canyon National Park Road Trip (+ Map)

 Within Zion there are 3 campgrounds and one hotel accommodation – Zion Lodge.

 Just outside Zion’s main entrance is the town of Springdale.
 This is a really convenient place to stay and is literally steps from Zion.
-I recommend Bumbleberry Inn, The Lodge At Zion Country or this 2 bedroom vacation rental.
+I recommend staying in Springdale if Zion Lodge is fully booked.

-Route From Zion To Bryce + Best Stops
+Route From Zion To Bryce Canyon National Park + Best Stops

 The best route from Zion to Bryce Canyon National Park is along the Zion-Mount Carmel Highway to US-89 North and Scenic Byway 12.

-The Zion-Mount Carmel Highway will take you out the east entrance of Zion, and has several scenic lookouts along the way.
+The Zion-Mount Carmel Highway will take you out the east entrance of Zion to Bryce Canyon, and has several scenic lookouts along the way.
 You’ll also travel through the famous Zion-Mount Carmel Tunnel.

-When you arrive at the Mt Carmel Junction you can take a left and continue to Bryce Canyon, or you can take a right for a quick detour south to Kanab.
+When you arrive at the Mt Carmel Junction you can take a left and continue to Bryce Canyon, or you can take a right for a quick detour south from Zion to Kanab.

-The drive to Kanab will add about 30-minutes (each way) to your road trip.
+The drive to Kanab will add about 30-minutes (each way) to your road trip from Zion to Bryce Canyon.
 In Kanab, you’ll find several great hikes and Coral Pink Sand Dunes State Park.

 Hikes Near Kanab

 I recommend Peek-A-Boo Canyon.
 The road to the trailhead can have very deep sand and requires a 4×4 vehicle.
-You can also join a guided tour which provides transportation to the slot canyon.
+Or, you can join a guided tour which provides transportation to the slot canyon.

 Peek-A-Boo Canyon Near Kanab Utah